afforeroc/my-weather-api/README.md

 8. The response must include the content-type header (application/JSON) :heavy_check_mark:
 * Check via console :construction:

-9. Functions must be tested
+9. Functions must be tested :construction:

 10. Keep a cache of 2 minutes of the data.
 You can use a persistent layer for this.